“There’s a reason He called us His Body and not His Estate.”

 I can’t deny that somewhere in my mind lurks this insider and outsider kind of thinking which somehow encourages me to extend greater courtesy to one group than another.”

-And I put my hand on the screen and laid my head down on the table and I cried.
+And I put my hand on the screen and laid my head down on the table and there’s no shame in saying I cried hard.

 Insider and outsider kind of thinking – all these walls, all theses barriers, all this pain.

-Why do we demonize people instead of evangelize them?
+If we truly believe someone’s soul is in danger — why do we demonize them instead of evangelize them?

 Obedience to the law of Love is the most expedient way to preach the gospel.